Last Updated on December 13, 2022 by Ludiah

 Make sure that when applying for jobs, your cover letter and resume are perfect (compared to the rest of the candidates).
-Don’t settle with anything less than what you know you deserve.
+Don’t settle for anything less than what you know you deserve.
 This is key in making clients take notice and want to work with you.
 Make them feel they need you more than you do.

-Keep in mind that there will be lots of competition out there when looking for proofreading gigs on fiverr or anywhere.
-So, if at first you don’t succeed, try and try again!
+Keep in mind that there will be lots of competition out there when looking for proofreading gigs on Fiverr or anywhere.
+So, if at first, you don’t succeed, try and try again!
 If you’re serious about getting hired as a freelance proofreader, then you must show potential clients that they can trust hiring you without feeling like they may get cheated or ripped off in any way.